 The last step is to apply some dressing to your tires.
 For this, you’ll need an applicator pad and some high-quality tire dressing.
 I like to use tire gels since they last longer than spray dressings.

-I recommend you use this Sonax Tire Gel (check the price on Amazon now).
+I recommend you use this GYEON Quartz Q2 Tire Dressing (see my review).
 Their wheel cleaner is also a fantastic product, so check that out too.

 Tire dressings will protect the tires from the UV rays and other external factors, and it will give the tires a deep black like-a-new look.